fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 Calculated for German and English with the optimizer of Andreas Wettstein. http://509.ch/opt.7z

-Layout and optimizer originate from »Aus der Neo Welt – ADNW«,http://www.adnw.de/ and the ADNW discussion forum, https://groups.google.com/forum/#!forum/adnw
+Layout and optimizer originate from »Aus der Neo Welt – ADNW«, http://www.adnw.de/ and the ADNW discussion forum, https://groups.google.com/forum/#!forum/adnw, both sites in German.

 The ergonomics design is based on the Kissboard concept by Urac, https://docs.google.com/document/d/1TQ_BZYoZRW-ZFIaiolPAr9yNul6SBKypeA4ataw5Tz4/edit